Autonomic-Cooperative/keycloak-collective-portal/README.md

 management in mind.
 Existing Keycloak users can authenticate with the app and then do things like invite others, send verification emails and so on.
 Anything that the REST API supports, this app can support.
-We aim to strive for the maximum usability which is often lacking in Enterprise Software ™ environments.
+We aim to strive for the usability which is often lacking in Enterprise Software ™ environments (Keycloak is made within the context of RedHat / IBM).
 This is the No Admins, No Masters edition of Keycloak.

 ## Getting Started